-The travel documents required for traveling to the UK depend on your nationality, you reason for entering, and which country you’re coming from.
-Generally speaking, you need a passport or national identity card (if you’re a citizen of an EU country) and a UK visa (unless you’re from a visa-exempt country).
+The travel documents required for travelling to the UK depend on the individual’s nationality, their reason for entering, and which country they are coming from.
+Generally speaking, foreign nationals arriving in the United Kingdom need a passport (or national identity card for citizens of EU countries) and a UK visa (unless the visitor is from a visa-exempt country).

-The UK is currently an EU member but isn’t a member of the Schengen Area.
-This means there’s a hard border between the UK and other EU countries except for Ireland.
+The UK is currently an EU member but is not a member of the Schengen Area.
+This means there is a hard border between the UK and other EU countries, except for Ireland.

-There’s a range of different UK visas for different purposes.
-The UK EVW is the quickest to apply for as the application’s completed online.
+There is a range of different UK visas and travel authorisations for different purposes.
+The UK EVW is the quickest to apply for as the application is completed online.
 At the moment, only citizens of the UAE, Kuwait, Qatar, and Oman can apply but more countries will probably be added to the list.

 Do I need a passport to go to the UK?

-You need a valid passport to visit the UK.
-However, there’s a couple of exceptions:
+International travellers need a valid passport to visit the UK.
+However, there are a couple of exceptions:

-1) When traveling within the ‘Common Travel Area’.
+1) When travelling within the ‘Common Travel Area’

 The UK is in the Common Travel Area with the Republic of Ireland, the Channel Islands, and the Isle of Man.
-You don’t need a passport to travel to other parts of the zone but you need to show a form of ID.
+It is not necessary to bring a passport to travel to other parts of the zone but passengers will need to show a form of ID.

-2) If you have a valid national identity card from an EU country.
+2) If holding a valid national identity card from an EU country

 EU citizens can enter the UK by either presenting their national identity card or their passport.
-There’s a separate queue marked ‘EEA/EU’ for EU citizens.
-This may change in the future after the UK leaves the EU but this is unlikely to happen before 2022.
+There is a separate queue marked ‘EEA/EU’ for EU citizens.
+This may change in the future after the UK leaves the EU but this is unlikely to happen before 2021.

-How long should your passport be valid for when traveling to the UK?
+How long should your passport be valid for when travelling to the UK?

-Your passport needs to be valid for the length of your stay.
+A visitor’s passport needs to be valid for the length of their stay.

 Can I travel to the UK with an ID card?

-Yes, as long as it’s valid and has been issued by an EU country.
+Yes, as long as it is valid and has been issued by an EU country.

 What do I need to enter the UK?

-Travel documents to travel to the UK: You need a passport to enter the UK (unless you fall into one of the categories outlined above) and possibly a visa.
+The necessary travel documents to travel to the UK include a passport to enter the country (unless you fall into one of the categories outlined above) and possibly a visa.
 There are many nationalities who can enter for periods of up to 6 months without a visa (or up to 3 months if entering from Ireland).

 - Europe: All EU countries, Andorra, Monaco, Vatican City.